 The application period for fall admission opens the previous October 1; applications for spring admission are accepted beginning the previous August 1.
 In most cases, applications need to be postmarked no later than March 1 for the fall semester and October 1 for the spring semester.
-However, deadlines may be changed for individual programs based upon enrollment projections.
-Check the university graduate studies website for current information http://www.fullerton.edu/graduate/.
+However, deadlines may vary for individual programs based upon program cycles and capacities.
+Check the website of the specific program of interest for current information.